endeavouros-team/PKGBUILDS/eos-apps-info/man/eos-pkg-changelog/eos-pkg-changelog.md

 # eos-pkg-changelog

-Show the changelog of (most) EndeavourOS packages.
+Show the changelog of (most) EndeavourOS packages using a web browser.

 ## Synopsis
 ```